Turned satin stitch

 This is a variation of satin stitch: rather than the stitches remaining parallel across the design area, they are angled so that the stitch direction follows the shape of the design.

 For more information see the entry for satin stitch.

-Outline the shape with split stitch and fill with any padding required (satin stitch or split stitch).
-Bring the needle up just outside the split stitch outline partway along the shape.
-Choose the required angle and take the needle down accordingly, just outside the split stitch.
+Complete a split stitch outline around the shape and fill with split stitch padding.
+Bring the needle up on the inner curve of the shape just outside the split stitch outline where you can easily achieve the required angle for the first slanted satin stitch.
+Then take the needle down on the outer curve, just outside the split stitch.

 Bring the needle up on the first side again, very close to the first stitch, just outside the split stitch.
-Make a second stitch, angling the needle towards the previous stitch and towards the split stitch.
+Take the needle down on the outside of the curve, angling the needle towards both the previous stitch and the split stitch.

-Continue to stitch in this way to cover the shape.
-To change the angle gradually as you move along the shape, bring the needle up even closer to the previous stitch on the inside curve and take it down a little further away on the outside curve.
+Work towards the end of the shape.
+To change the angle gradually, bring the needle up a little closer to the previous stitch on the inner curve and take it down a little further away on the outer curve.

 Structure of stitch